-What are some differences between a Tax-Free Savings Account (TFSA) and the Registered Retirement Savings Plan (RRSP)?
+What are some differences between a Tax-Free Savings Account (TFSA) and a Registered Retirement Savings Plan (RRSP)?

 The tax benefits of the Tax-Free Savings Account (TFSA)

 The TFSA is a registered savings account that makes it easy for Canadian taxpayers to earn investment income, as the account title states, tax-free.
 A TFSA allows you to save money while deferring investment income on the after-tax funds invested.

 The TFSA offers the benefit of allowing after-tax investments to accrue without taxation.
 Tax assistance provided by a TFSA complements that provided through RRSPs.